-The entire platform is rotated counterclockwise at angular speed ω (Fig. 1).
+One configuration of the Sagnac interferometer is the ring interferometer (Fig. 1).
 A beam of light is split at the source S and the two beams follow the same path but in opposite directions.
-Then, the two beams are detected at D. Owed to rotation, the two beams follow asymmetric light paths producing a displacement of the interference fringes with respect to their position when the interference was stationary.
+Then, the two beams are detected at D. The whole platform is rotated in the counter-clockwise direction.
+Owed to rotation, the two beams follow asymmetric light paths producing a displacement of the interference fringes with respect to their position when the interferometer was stationary.

 For the configuration shown in Fig. 1, the calculation of the fringe displacement is pretty straightforward.
-Let L be the circumference and ΔL the distance traveled by the Source/Detector along the circumference, then the time t^+ it takes the counterclockwise beam to reach the detection point verifies,
+Let L be the circumference and $\Delta L$ the distance traveled by the Source/Detector along the circumference, then the time $t^+$ it takes the counterclockwise beam to reach the detection point verifies,

-$$t^+ = \frac{L + \Delta L^+}{c} \tag{1}$$
+$$t^+ = \frac{L + \Delta L}{c} \tag{1}$$